thomasmost/darkbridge/README.md

 1. Clone the repository
 2. Run `npm install`
-3. Add a `.env` file to connect to your development MySQL server
+3. Add a `.env` file to connect to your development MySQL server; likely you can just copy the `template.env` file provided
 4. Create a `demodb` schema and run the `demodb.sql` file against your local MySQL server
 5. Run `npm run dev` to start the development servers and begin hacking